 The installation will install if necessary and set the service to auto-start.

-Redis Enterprise Pack assumes that networking between the clusters is already configured when you create a CRDB.
+Redis Enterprise Software assumes that networking between the clusters is already configured when you create a CRDB.
 For security purposes, it is highly recommended that a secure VPN is configured between all clusters that are part of the CRDB.
 If it is not set up yet, the setup of the CRDB will immediately fail.

 The use of DNS and FQDNs (Fully Qualified Domain Names) is required as MMR is not compatible with the Discovery Service for connections.
-FQDNs must be set up for each cluster per the regular Redis Enterprise Pack cluster configuration before a CRDB can be configured.
+FQDNs must be set up for each cluster per the regular Redis Enterprise Software cluster configuration before a CRDB can be configured.

 For initial configuration and ongoing maintenance of a CRDB, each node of every cluster must have access to the Rest API ports of each of the other cluster’s nodes.